telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-subnets-and-broadcast-domains-in-proxmox.md

 observe how protocols work and troubleshoot network issues that inevitably arise.
 So let's start with the packet capture from `host2`.

-On line 2, you see that `tcpdump` was listening on `host2`'s `eth0` interface, which is connected to `host2` via the `vmbr1`.
+On line 2, you see that `tcpdump` was listening on `host1`'s `eth0` interface, which is connected to `host2` via bridge `vmbr1` (again, think "switch").
 That's obvious for this lab, as there's only one interface, but always check on devices with multiple ports.

 The next two lines, 3 and 4, are ARP packets.
 The first, at 19:21:42.310066, is a broadcast request from the bridge `vmbr1` to all hosts on the subnet asking who is `10.0.1.1`, as `10.0.1.2` needs to know.
-The next packet, at 19:21:42.310088, is the broadcast reply from `10.0.1.1` letting the bridge and `10.0.1.2` that it has that IP address, and its MAC address is 00:50:56:94:55:70 (we'll discuss OUIs later).
+The next packet, at 19:21:42.310088, is the broadcast reply from `10.0.1.1` letting the bridge and `10.0.1.2` that it has that IP address, and its MAC address is `00:50:56:94:55:70` (we'll discuss OUIs later).

 The bridge, like any switch, then sends the 3rd packet, at 19:21:42.310132, which is the ICMP echo request (the formal term for the protocol used by `ping`), to